CSEcon/Habib_Debaya_CSECON206_Spring2022/ProblemSet2/Readme.md

 - Second, I believe that I can find ways to advocate for the Mechanism Design theory’s merits to people around me to get more interest in the field.
 I believe that the more that society is aware of the need to design systems that produce positive outcomes (as opposed to just going at it and hoping for the best), the more likely we are to see progress occur.

+Finally, it is worthwhile to touch upon the prospects of advancing game theory and mechanism design as the two fields seem to be stuck as of late.

+I believe the best way to advance both fields is to look at quantum computing.
+It has been proven that quantum algorithms perform much better in classical strategies such as coin-flip games and the prisoner's dilemma [(Allen 2020)](https://scholar.colorado.edu/catalog.html?f%5Bacademic_affiliation_sim%5D%5B%5D=Mathematics&f%5Bcreator_sim%5D%5B%5D=Allen%2C+Khaled+C.&f%5Bmember_of_collection_ids_ssim%5D%5B%5D=mw22v594h&per_page=50&search_field=degree_grantors&sort=system_create_dtsi+desc&view=list).
+Therefore, quantum computing, through divising better algorithms, presents an opportunity to advance the field in new ways.
+As for mechanism design, Quantum mechanism design is a natural progression of quantum game theory.
+Since mechanism design is essentially reverse game theory, quantum theroy must be in a position to provide advances to mechanism design.
+An example is that an agent that completes a condition can tackle "bad" social choice rules evading the restrictions of traditional mechanism design theory.

 #### Glossary